 Shortly afterwards, he left the private sector for the public service once again.
 This time, as a Commissioner in Lagos State under the military administration of Colonel Olagunsoye Oyinlola.

 When Funsho Williams decided to delve into Nigerian politics, he formed an alliance with the United Nigeria Congress Party (UNCP).
 However, after the queer and questionable death of General Sani Abacha, the party’s leader, he left and joined the Alliance for Democracy (AD) party.

 Not long after, Williams decamped to the People’s Democratic Party (PDP) where he contested twice in the Lagos State Gubernatorial election.
 At the time of his death, Funsho Williams was most likely to be nominated as the PDP Gubernatorial candidate for Lagos State.

-The tragic death of Funsho Williams
+The Tragic Death and Assassination of Funsho Williams

 Professor John Obafunwa, the chief medical pathologist in the case confirmed that Funsho Williams had died of strangulation.
 The post mortem conducted on the body showed that the death resulted from asphyxia (lack of oxygen intake) due to “manual strangulation.”
 Funsho Williams was found with his hands tied and lying face down in a pool of blood on a dagger wrapped with a newspaper.
 It was a gruesome crime.

 Six men, namely; Bulama Kolo, Musa Maina, David Cassidy, Tunani Sonani, Mustapha Kayode, and Okponwasa Imariabie were arrested and tried in connection with the murder of the late politician.
 The defendants were first arraigned on March 1, 2013, on two counts of conspiracy and murder.
 After eight years behind the bar, the suspects were all discharged and acquitted by Justice Ebenezer Adebajo of a Lagos High Court in Igbosere.